Got a news tip? Get in touch with us

-You’ll find a new link on our website’s navigation menu labeled News Tip.
-Tapping that link from your smartphone, tablet or computer launches a short form that allows you to send news tips or story ideas directly to our editors.
+You’ll find a new link on our website’s navigation menu labeled News Tip, or visit our news tip page.
+Tapping that link from your smartphone, tablet or computer launches a short form that allows you to send news tips or story ideas directly to our editors

 The News Tip form requires you to submit a phone number and email address.
-We will not publish that information, but it will help our editors verify the tip or seek additional information.
+We will not publish that information, but it will help our editors verify the news tip or seek additional information.
 News tips cannot be submitted anonymously.
-We do not guarantee news coverage on every tip or story idea.
+Also, we cannot guarantee news coverage on every tip or story idea.

 Be the first to know